9 Day Northern Lights Winter Tour of the Total Iceland Experience with Ice Caving & the Blue Lagoon

 This is a perfect day for taking photos of your Icelandic adventure, as you will visit numerous attractions, like the uniquely shaped mountain Kirkjufell and the hexagonal columns at Gerðuberg.

-Fans of the HBO series Game of Thrones might recognise Kirkjufell mountain, as 'the mountain shaped like an arrowhead'.
+HBO series Game of Thrones fans might recognize Kirkjufell mountain as 'the mountain shaped like an arrowhead'.
 However, those who have not watched the series can still appreciate its beauty.

 In the Borgarfjörður area, you'll see two waterfalls, Hraunfossar and Barnafoss.
-Barnafoss, the "children's waterfall," was so named when two children tragically drowned there in the early 20th century.
+Barnafoss, the "children's waterfall," was named as such because two children tragically drowned there in the early 20th century.